vuanhtuan1012/machine-learning/README.md

 X = data[:,1]  # population
 Y = data[:,2]  # profit
 ```
-- The numpy method `loadtxt()` load data from a text file to numpy array.
+- The numpy method `loadtxt()` loads data from a text file to a numpy array.

 #### Define functions